hihihippp/scottsievert.github.io/src/source/_posts/2014-05-27-fourier-transforms-and-optical-lenses.markdown

 chips to perform this efficiently.
 The last thing we would expect is for this abstract and mathematical concept to be implemented by physical devices.

-We could easily have some integrated chip perform an FFT, but that's not interesting.
+We could easily have some integrated chip call `fft`, but that's not interesting.
 If a physical device that has some completely unrelated purpose but can still perform an Fourier transform without human intervention (read: programming), that'd be interesting.
 For example, an optical lens is shaped